My neighbour is planning or

 When you first hear that your neighbour is planning to have building works you may be a little worried.
 Perhaps you get on well with your neighbour but being realistic, you are aware that accidents do happen...
 How can you protect yourself?

 One way is by requesting a Schedule of Condition is carried out on your property prior to your neighbour starting building works.
 A Schedule of Condition is basically a documented statement of the condition of your property prior to works being carried out.
-With a schedule of condition you can prove if damage to your property was not there prior to anything that occurs during or after the building works.
+With a schedule of condition you can prove that damage to your property was not there prior to building works taking place.
 You can ask your neighbour to have a schedule of condition and as they are the ones having the building work done it is usually at their cost.
 Call us on 020 3633 7833 or email us for further advice.

 My neighbour has served a notice on me.
 What are my options?